Hole in the Head

 "Hole in the Head" is a song performed by British girl group Sugababes, released on 13 October 2003 as the lead single from their third studio album, Three.
 It was written by Brian Higgins, Miranda Cooper, Tim Powell, Nick Coler, Niara Scarlett, Keisha Buchanan, Mutya Buena, and Heidi Range, and co-produced by Higgins and Jeremy Wheatley.
 The song was met with acclaim from critics and was a commercial success, entering at the top of the UK Singles Chart.
 Outside the United Kingdom, the single peaked within the top ten of the charts in ten other countries.
-It became their only single to chart in the United States, peaking at number ninety-six on the Billboard Hot 100 and topping the Billboard Hot Dance Club Songs chart.
+It became their only single to chart in the United States, peaking at number ninety-six on the Billboard Hot 100 and topping the Billboard Dance Club Play chart.